WorldHealthOrganization/app/docs/ROADMAP.md

   * Should be able to get basic analytics for product improvement, such as which features and pages are being used by end users
 * Basic triage survey?

-### v1.0

-**Goal:** First fully-public app available for download

-Lots of ongoing thoughts & conversations - we will update here when there are more concrete thoughts.